 The idea for the poster was based on a photo session from the 1950s, featuring the Goons and ‘the world’s first supermodel’ Barbara Goalen.
 Here she talks about her ‘charlies’ in her 2002 obituary (before she died, naturally).
 One of the original shots, taken in the 1950s, shows Spike Milligan restrained by Harry Secombe and Peter Sellers, Goalen remaining aloof.
 The keen observer will notice the similarity to some shots in the final Dirty Poster sequence below.

 Here below is the first Radio Stars attempt at a depiction of Dirty Pictures.
 Clearly our minds are not on the job, to coin a phrase.
 Or perhaps they are, but still…

 Perhaps not.
 Let us reconsider.
 We bring in the professionals.
 Kelly St John was a model of a somewhat ‘exotic’ bent.
 We propose a remake of the original Goon session with her participation as Barbara ‘Charlie’ Goalen.

 The photographer provided by Chiswick Records claimed to be named Hugh Heffer, although he was in reality an American person temporarily named Peter Kodik (lately and confusingly revealed to be in fact one Peter Gravelle).
 It would matter little were it not for the fact that following the photo session, he kept turning up at Martin and Kelly’s apartment claiming that he ‘just happened to be in the area’.

+But we were finally on the right track.
 The front of the single…

 Get yer own poster from Radiant Future right here: